-Liberal Arts Transfer (AALAT) Associate in Arts Degree Program Effective Term: Fall 2018
+Liberal Arts Transfer (AALAT)

 This program allows students to design a program of study to meet individual needs, and is a good option for students who are undecided about a major, or simply want to explore various areas in the arts and social sciences.
 This program allows for customization of coursework to meet the requirements of the transfer college or university.
 A counselor will assist in developing a program of study that meets all of the College's graduation requirements.
 A counselor can also help students determine interests, career and educational goals, as well as provide transfer and career information.